scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** fire/death

 You summon a flaming skull that screeches a hideous laughter.
 The skull appears in an adjacent tile and moves up to 5 tiles with the caster controlling its movement.
 Each creature the skull passed through makes a Willpower save against your spellcasting roll.
-On failure they take 2 wound dice in both fire and death damage, being feared until the end of their next turn on a critical.
+On failure they take 0/2 in both fire and death damage, being feared until the end of their next turn on a critical.
 While feared they must use their move and sprint actions to move as far away from you as they can.

 The distance the skull travels increases by 2 for every level cast above 4th.